bcgov/castor/R/Params/linkHBS_VRI_Calibtation.md

 ![FIGURE 1.
 A histogram of the percentage of the total timber mark area that did not match with forested VRI polygons. q25 and q75 are the 25th and 75th quantile, respectively.](linkHBS_VRI_Calibtation_files/figure-html/timber_mrks-1.png)

-This histogram shows that 75% of timber marks were missing forest inventory attribution for only 1.4% of their total area.
+This histogram shows that 75% of timber marks that were missing forest inventory attribution resulted in only 1.4% of their total area.
 After visually checking, two issues arose: i) the spatial boundaries of these timber marks extend into non-forested area as reported by the VRI; and ii) there wasn't enough information to parameterize the growth and yield model (outside the domain of the inputs, e.g., recently disturbed).
 In the case of the non-forested areas, these could be small spatial errors in the VRI and were thus important sources of uncertainty.
 However, from a practical view, these relatively small areas would contribute little to the total projected volume estimate.
 Thus, timber marks with greater than 3 percent of their total area containing inadequate forest inventory information were removed from the analysis.
+A total of 326 timber marks remained in the analysis and their spatial locations are shown in FIGURE 2.